Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Entropy of the Hawking radiation

 \begin{itemize} \item[(1)] At late times in the black hole evaporation process, the radiation entropy becomes time-independent and saturates at a finite value.
 The disappearance of the cutoff-surface dependence implies that the radiation entropy no longer diverges as the cutoff is moved farther away.
 One might wonder that, as the cutoff surface recedes, the distance between the quantum extremal surface and the cutoff surface increases, and according to the formula of $s$-wave approximation, one would expect a logarithmic divergence (under an eternal black hole, such a divergence would scale with the cutoff's position rather than its logarithm).
 In practice, however, this is not the case.
 Under the $s$-wave approximation, what is calculated is the spacetime interval between the two surfaces.
 A larger spatial separation does not necessarily lead to an increase in the spacetime interval, as this also depends on the temporal separation.
 It is precisely this subtle interplay that prevents the radiation entropy from diverging as the cutoff surface is moved farther away.

-\item[(2)] The radiation entropy depends solely on the properties of the horizon and some other constant parameters, such as $f(\mathbb{Q})$ model, central charge and gravitational constant.
-This outcome not only agrees with the general properties of entanglement entropy but also aligns with the predictions of quantum gravity \cite{Fursaev:1994te,Kaul:2000kf,Page:2004xp,Zhang:2008rd,Ghosh:2004rq,Solodukhin:1997yy} , where the black hole entropy has a logarithmic area correction.
+\item[(2)] The radiation entropy depends solely on the properties of the horizon and other constant parameters, such as the $f(\mathbb{Q})$ model, central charge and gravitational constant.
+This outcome not only agrees with the general properties of entanglement entropy but also aligns with the predictions of quantum gravity \cite{Fursaev:1994te,Kaul:2000kf,Page:2004xp,Zhang:2008rd,Ghosh:2004rq,Solodukhin:1997yy} , in which the black hole entropy has a logarithmic area correction.